 When a student is absent, it is important that the parent call 608-743-7030 as early as possible (the office opens at 7:30 A.M.) to report the absence.
 If a parent forgets to call, the school attendance clerk will make a telephone call to follow-up on the absence.

 - The Board of Education policy states that parents must contact the school office when their child is absent.

 - Please give the following information: student’s name, homeroom teacher’s name, the reason for absence and if you are requesting homework be gathered.

 - Homework requested is not guaranteed to be ready until 3:15 pm

 - In addition, parents may provide a written excuse for each absence when the child returns to school.

 - After 10 unexcused absences, a student is considered Habitually Truant and a parent/guardian will be required to meet with the school principal and/or social worker to discuss the situation.

 When a student is to be excused before the end of the school day for any reason(example: doctor or dentist appointment), a note from the parent must be written to the child's teacher.
 The office will then issue a yellow passport slip, which must be signed by the doctor or dentist and returned to the school office when the child returns.
-A parent or the adult who picks up the child MUST come into the school office -NOT the classroom or entryways, and sign the child out of the building before the child can be released during the school day.
+A parent or the adult who picks up the child MUST come into the school office -NOT the classroom or entryways.
 A passport DOES NOT take the place of a written note from parents regarding illness or other absences.
-Students may not leave the school grounds at noon time or recess without written permission from their parents on file in the office for that specific day.
+Students may not leave the school grounds at lunchtime or recess without written permission from their parents on file in the office for that specific day.